1wheel/roadtolarissa/source/_posts/2018-05-02-sell-strat.md

 	<div id='grid'> </div>
 </div>

-<p id='decade-note'>While some of these strategies have yielded good long term returns, all of them had <i>decades</i> where they under performed the market.
+<p id='decade-note'>While some of these strategies have yielded good long term returns, all of them had <i>decades</i> where they underperformed the market.

 <div id='decade-sm'></div>